 Meet World Dance Instructor and WD4H Executive Director, Janet Reineck, PhD

-Janet Reineck has brought her background in dance and humanitarian aid together to create World Dance for Humanity.
-Her background in ballet and modern dance led to an interest in ethnic dancing in college and she studied, performed and taught Balkan dance in the U.S. and Europe during the 1970s.
+Janet’s background in ballet and modern dance led to an interest in ethnic dance in college and she studied, performed and taught Balkan dance in the U.S. and Europe during the 1970s.
 As a member of the Los Angeles-based Aman International Dance touring company, Janet performed the dances of the Middle East, Africa and Central Asia.

 Janet earned her Bachelors in Ethnic Arts and a Master’s degree in Dance Ethnology from UCLA, and a PhD in Anthropology from the University of California, Berkeley.
 She lived in Kosovo (former Yugoslavia) for eight years, first conducting research, then as the director of rural development projects for Oxfam, International Rescue Committee, and George Soros’ Open Society Institute.
 Returning to Santa Barbara in 1997, Janet became a professional fundraiser, directing development efforts for local charities.
 Her goal in creating World Dance Workout is to share the joy of international music and dance while serving people in need.